stephenbm/sphinxcontrib.jsontest/README.rst

 request).

-There is support for client side `json-schema <http://json-schema.org/>`_ validation (currently only for draft04). jsonschema uses `tv4 <http://https://github.com/geraintluff/tv4>`_ for schema validation.
+There is support for client side `json-schema <http://json-schema.org/>`_ validation (currently only for draft04). jsontest uses `tv4 <http://https://github.com/geraintluff/tv4>`_ for schema validation.